 | Tokuda's | ceil((9*(9/4)^k - 4) / 5) | 1, 4, 9, 20, 46, ... | Unknown (empirically fast) |

 Shell's original sequence (n/2) is the simplest and most commonly taught, but it is not the most efficient.
-Knuth's and Sedgewick's sequences perform better in practice because they avoid the issue of "increment interaction," where certain gap values fail to compare elements that were already compared in previous passes.
+Knuth's and Sedgewick's sequences perform better in practice because they avoid "increment interaction," where certain gap values fail to compare elements that were already compared in previous passes.

-For interviews and most practical purposes, Shell's original sequence (dividing by 2 each time) is perfectly acceptable.
-Just be aware that better sequences exist.
+For interviews and most practical purposes, Shell's original sequence (dividing by 2 each time) is acceptable, though better sequences exist.

 The outer loop controls the gap, the middle loop iterates through elements starting from index gap, and the inner loop performs the gapped insertion sort.
 This inner loop is identical to insertion sort, except instead of comparing with the previous element (j-1), it compares with the element gap positions back (j-gap).